 All staff receive e-safety training.
-The school's e-safety coordinator is Mr Paul Heeley (Headteacher)
+The school's e-safety coordinator is Paul Heeley

 The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
 When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
 However, many pupils are able to access the internet using their own data plan.
-To minimise inappropriate use, we have a separate policy on the use of mobile phones.
+To minimise inappropriate use, we as a school we do not allow the use of personal devices when in contact with pupils with the exception of the Headteachers device used to update social media.